vserova/book/pages/ch_grid.md

 #### Running arbitrary applications through Grid Framework

-The client side collects a command line, a <span class="nctnt ncbi-var">stdin</span> stream and some other parameters, serialize them and through Grid Framework to the server side.
-On the server side <span class="nctnt ncbi-app">remote\_app</span> utility picks up submitted job, deserializes the command line, the <span class="nctnt ncbi-var">stdin</span> and other parameters, and starts a new process with the application and the input data.
-Then <span class="nctnt ncbi-app">remote\_app</span> waits for the process to finish collecting its <span class="nctnt ncbi-var">stdout</span>, <span class="nctnt ncbi-var">stdin</span> and <span class="nctnt ncbi-var">errcode</span>.
+The client side collects a command line, a `stdin` stream and some other parameters, serialize them and through Grid Framework to the server side.
+On the server side **remote\_app** utility picks up submitted job, deserializes the command line, the `stdin` and other parameters, and starts a new process with the application and the input data.
+Then **remote\_app** waits for the process to finish collecting its `stdout`, `stdin` and `errcode`.
 After that it serializes collected data and sends it back to the client side.
 The application for run is set in [remote\_app.ini](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/app/grid/remote_app/remote_app.ini) configuration file.

 **Source code:** [src/app/grid/remote\_app/remote\_app\_wn.cpp](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/app/grid/remote_app/remote_app_wn.cpp)